Weak and renormalized solutions to a hypoelliptic Mean Field Games system: Appendix

 where $1/p+1/q=1$.
 Letting $p\rightarrow 1$ yields

-where $C=C(T>0)$.
+where $C=C(T,f)>0$.
 The first two claims now follow easily by the Maximum Principle.
-For the general case we notice that the map $(u,u_0)\rightarrow \Phia$ is linear.
-Furthermore, by testing against $p|\Phia|^{p-2}\Phia$ in \eqref{L-RegularizationInLemma} for $p>1$ and letting $p\rightarrow 1$ just as above we obtain
+For the general case we work as follows.
+Testing against $p|\Phia|^{p-2}\Phia$ in \eqref{L-RegularizationInLemma} for $p>1$ and letting $p\rightarrow 1$ just as above we obtain

 Hence,